DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots

 Here, we present a novel direct approach based on non-linear optimization instead of filtering.
-This has been shown to present advantages with respect to filter-based approaches for localization in 2D \cite{dantanarayana2016c}.
-The method uses a 3D distance field and an efficient optimization formulation to correct the predicted position given by odometry using the map.
+This has been shown to present advantages with respect to filter-based approaches for localization in 2D \cite{dantanarayana2016c}. \reviewFernando{Our method} uses a 3D distance field and an efficient optimization formulation to correct the predicted position given by odometry using the map.
 The resultant localization system only requires a LIDAR and IMU to operate.